phoebe-project/phoebe2-docs/api/phoebe.parameters.HierarchyParameter.is_time_dependent.md

 * `dperdt` is non-zero
 * a feature (eg. spot) is attached to an asynchronous star (with non-unity value for `syncpar`).
+* a gaussian_process feature is attached to any dataset

 Returns
 ---------